Graphically Structured Diffusion Models: Experimental Details

-\Cref{tab:hyperparmeter_table} presents our experimental parameters.
+We re-summarize our experiments and the results obtained in \cref{tab:experiment_overview}. \Cref{tab:hyperparmeter_table} presents our experimental parameters.
 Our ablations on sorting and BCMF give all networks equal training time, and the number of iterations therefore varies depending on the time to run the network.
 We tuned the learning rates through small grid searches but this yielded only a small improvement to training.
 In keeping with common deep learning wisdom, we found that increasing the embedding dimension and number of transformer layers improved performance, as does using multiple attention heads.
 Conversely, the results degrade gracefully in smaller embedding dimensions, less transformer layers or varying numbers of attention heads.
 We set these architectural hyperparameters with the goal of obtaining networks that were both lightweight and trained quickly, and tuned them via some experimentation for sorting, Sudoku, and BCMF.
 We use NVIDIA A100 GPUs for sorting and BCMF, and smaller NVIDIA RTX A5000s for all ablations and other problems.
-We did little tuning on the batch sizes, other than ensuring that they were large enough to obtain good GPU utilization and small enough to avoid out-of-memory errors.
+We did not tune batch sizes, other than ensuring that they were large enough to obtain good GPU utilization and small enough to avoid out-of-memory errors.
 All data is sampled synthetically on-the-fly, so data points used in one minibatch are never repeated in another minibatch.
 We use $1000$ diffusion timesteps in all experiments and set the hyperparameters $\beta_1,\ldots,\beta_{1000}$ using a linear interpolation schedule~\citep{hoDenoisingDiffusionProbabilistic2020a} from $\beta_1 = 10^{-4}$ to $\beta_{1000}=0.005$.
 Finally, we use the Adam optimizer with $\beta_1=0.9$ and $\beta_2=0.999$ \citep{kingmaAdamMethodStochastic2015}, no weight decay and gradient clipping at $1.0$.
+For LMH we relax the discrete delta distributions representing ``hard constraints'' for Sudoku and sorting by observing a Bernoulli variable with a probability of $0.9999$ to provide individual guidance to the sampling process for each constraint.
+For BCMF, we relax the Dirac distribution on the output matrix $\mE$ to a normal distribution with standard deviation $0.01$.
 We release code to ensure full reproducibility of our results.